rockman007372/Obsidian-Vault/Delays, Loss and Throughput.md

 ![[Pasted image 20220808143222.png]]

-Example of questions about transmission time:
+>[!note]
+> Fewer users → queue and processing delay are faster → Queue and processing delays are *variables* dependent on number of users.

+>[!Example]
+> What is the total delay of transmitting a package of 10 bits into a network whose bandwidth is 1bps and propagation delay is 5 second?

 ![[Roadmap 2022-08-07 18.37.27.excalidraw]]

-Fewer users → queue and processing delay are faster → Queue and processing delays are *variables* dependent on number of users.

 ### Throughput
 How many bits can ACTUALLY be transmitted per unit time.